 See special terms and conditions for this adventure.

-We will be hiking 2 to 6 hours per day (2 to 8 miles) on moderate to steep grades.
+We will be hiking 2 to 6 hours per day (2 to 8 miles) on moderate to steep grades, in variable weather conditions.
 Most days will have options for more, or less, hiking.
 During hikes, vehicle support is provided on most days, except while in the National Parks.
 Participants always have the option to rest a day and ride to the next hotel.
 Some long transfers of up to 7 hours will be required.
 We will stay in hotels that combine comfort, ideal locations, and local charm.

 Click here for a description of all activity levels.